abiolarasheed/fabobjects/README.md

 ## Documentation

-For extensive documentation build the docs using the information below or `read it on readthedocs`_
+For extensive documentation build the docs using the information below or [read it on readthedocs](https://fabobjects.readthedocs.io/en/latest/)

-.. _`read it on readthedocs`: https://fabobjects.readthedocs.io/en/latest/

 ```bash